OtzoLive/lor-api-wrapper/README.md

 | `tagLine` | `string` | 'NA' | **Required**   |
 | `region` | `string` | 'Americas' | **Required**            |

-Note: This returns the same information as lor.getUserByPuuid().
-The main difference is how you reference the user.
-Most likely you'll use their userName and tagLine in order to get their puuid for later use.
+Note: Returns the same information as lor.getUserByPuuid().
+The main difference is how you call the user.
+Most likely you'll use their userName and tagLine to get their puuid for later use.

 Example response:
 ```js